FlyingDutchmanGames/battle_box/README.md

 - [x] Terrain as binary
 - [x] Include the terrain in game settings on startup
 - [x] The GameEngine should pass `:timeout` and not `[]` when a player misses a timeout
+- [x] Fix the min/max time messages after a game cancel in the bot server

 ### Useful SQL